Plaintiff in first Zantac lawsuit set for trial drops case | Law-Order

 Plaintiff in first Zantac lawsuit set for trial drops case

-The announcement on Tuesday came days after shares of GSK, Sanofi SA, Pfizer Inc and Haleon Plc were hit by investor concerns about thousands of lawsuits linking the drug, which U.S. regulators pulled from the market in 2020, to cancer.
+The news on Tuesday came days after shares of GlaxoSmithKline Plc, Sanofi SA, Pfizer Inc and Haleon Plc were hit by investor concerns about thousands of lawsuits claiming the drug, which U.S. regulators pulled from the market in 2020, causes cancer.
 The first trial in one of those lawsuits had been scheduled to begin next Monday in Illinois state court.

-The plaintiff in the first lawsuit over the heartburn drug Zantac to go to trial has agreed to drop his case for now, according to his attorney and GlaxoSmithKline Plc , one of the drug companies named in the case.
-The announcement on Tuesday came days after shares of GSK, Sanofi SA, Pfizer Inc and Haleon Plc were hit by investor concerns about thousands of lawsuits linking the drug, which U.S. regulators pulled from the market in 2020, to cancer.
+The plaintiff in the first lawsuit over the heartburn drug Zantac scheduled to go to trial has agreed to drop his case, according to his attorney and drugmakers named as defendants.
+The news on Tuesday came days after shares of GlaxoSmithKline Plc, Sanofi SA, Pfizer Inc and Haleon Plc were hit by investor concerns about thousands of lawsuits claiming the drug, which U.S. regulators pulled from the market in 2020, causes cancer.

 The first trial in one of those lawsuits had been scheduled to begin next Monday in Illinois state court.
 The plaintiff, Joseph Bayer, alleged that he developed esophageal cancer from taking over-the-counter Zantac.
-"For personal health reasons, he is not able to go to trial at this time," Alexandra Walsh, an attorney for Bayer, said in an email.
-"But, under Illinois law, he has the right to refile his case any time in the next year."
+Alexandra Walsh, an attorney for Bayer, said her client could not proceed for "personal health reasons" but had the right to refile his case within a year.

+GSK said in a statement that it welcomed the decision and that the "overwhelming weight of the scientific evidence" showed no link between Zantac and cancer.
+Boehringer Ingelheim, also a defendant in the case, said it was pleased the case had been dropped and "will continue to defend these meritless claims questioning the safety of Zantac."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)